This chronology served as the starting point for

 Monville's mother was the daughter of Thomas Le Monnier, a wealthy fermier général, a private citizen contracted to collect taxes through a practice known as tax farming or, simply, farming.
 He had married his maidservant, Françoise Martory, and received his postion thanks the favors bestowed by his wife on the Duke of Luxembourg.

 Monville had only one sibling, an older sister named Marie Henriette Racine de Jonquoy who, by her marriage to Jacques-Louis-Georges de Clermont d'Amboise, became the Marquise de Reynel.
 Her grand-daughter, Françoise-Thérèse Félicité, married Joseph Marie de Grimaldi, prince of Monaco.
 The young princess was executed on the guillotine on July 26, 1794, at the age of twenty-seven.
 If her execution had been delayed by only one day, she would have survived, as her great-uncle did, since Robespierre himself was executed on July 27, 1794, and those incarcerated awaiting the guillotine were subsequently released.
-The direct descendants of Monville's sister have survived to this day.
+Many direct descendants of Monville's sister are living today.

 Monsieur de Monville is living in Paris with his grandfather on the Rue Neuve des Petits Champs, carousing with his bachelor friends.